 Carnegie Foundation for the Advancement of Teaching

-In 2018, UWG will apply to the Carnegie Foundation for recognition as a Community Engaged institution.
-The application asks the following questions:
+In 2018, UWG applied to the Carnegie Foundation for recognition as a Community Engaged institution.
+The application asks the following questions about service learning:

 - Does the institution have a definition, standard components, and a process for identifying service learning courses?